akshaybannatti/Traffic-Sign-Detection/README.md

 # Traffic signs detection and classification in real time

-### A new version using SSD is released, for anyone whos needs a higher accuracy detection method.
+### A new version of the SSD is released, for anyone whos needs a higher accuracy detection method.

 ### 1. Description ###
 This project is a traffic signs detection and classification system on videos using OpenCV.